rawankhaled2/BrickBreaker/README.md

 # BrickBreaker
-A project for IT214 Course, presented to Dr/ Meshaiel Al-Sheail.
+A project for IT214 Course, presented to Ms. Meshaiel Al-Sheail.

-Developing ror the Brick Breaker Game.
+Developing for the Brick Breaker Game.

 ## Brick Breaker game :
 Click to launch the ball, then move your arrows to control the paddle.